 Delivery deadline for bidding project

 Deadlines for bidding projects are set by the client himself on creating the project.

-Before you bid for the project, please make sure you can deliver the work within the deadline.
+Before you bid on the project, please make sure you can deliver the work within the deadline.

 Agreeing on a different deadline

 While deadlines are auto-calculated by our system, clients and translators can agree on a different deadline according to the project specifics, whether it is before or after the stated auto-calculated deadline.
-This needs to be discussed in ENGLISH in project chats, and agreed upon before the project is accepted.
+This needs to be discussed in ENGLISH in the project chat, and agreed upon before the project is accepted.

 Project not completed, deadline passed